pydiverse/pydiverse.pipedag/docs/reference/config.rst

 - Any parent directories of the working directory
 - The user folder

+**Attention: pipedag config files may be used for code execution under different user ID.**
+Pipedag may be instructed to read yaml files with key-value pairs and sending content to arbitrary hosts.
+It can also be instructed to send content of environment variables (i.e. security tokens).
+Furthermore it can be instructed to load python classes in the python environment and the constructor be fed with arbitrary keyword arguments.

 Alternatively you can also specify a config file path using the `PIPEDAG_CONFIG` environment variable.

 One of the main goals of pipedag is to make it easy to keep multiple instances of a data processing DAG up and running